elishacloud/dxwrapper/README.md

  - Integration of [DDrawCompat](https://github.com/narzoul/DDrawCompat/)
  - Enable and disable DDrawCompat features to improve compatibility
  - Proxy for [DxWnd](https://sourceforge.net/projects/dxwnd/)
+ - Convert from DirectDraw 1-6 to DirectDraw 7
  - Convert Direct3D8 (d3d8.dll) to Direct3D9 (d3d9.dll) using [d3d8to9](https://github.com/crosire/d3d8to9)
  - Tweaking of some Microsoft DirectSound function calls using [DSoundCtrl](http://www.bockholdt.com/dsc/)
  - ASI loader to load custom libraries with the file extension .asi into game processes using code from [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)